 When you add in one new variable (like using a heavier weight with the same number of reps) -- or multiple (using a heavier weight for more reps) -- as a way to increase muscular damage, you can keep making progress.

-More importantly, it’s important for you to know that building muscle can be done in many ways.
-You can use heavier weights and lower reps, but muscle growth is not dependent on just using more weight.
-You can add more volume (increase sets and do higher reps) by using lighter weights, and that can still play a role in adding new muscle.
+More importantly, know that building muscle mass isn’t dependent on just using more weight.
+You can add more volume (more sets and reps) by using lighter weights, and that can still play a role in adding new muscle.

 Method 3: Tension